decenomy/DSW/CONTRIBUTING.md

   - *Net* or *P2P* for changes to the peer-to-peer network code
   - *RPC/REST* for changes to the RPC or REST APIs
   - *Scripts and tools* for changes to the scripts and tools
-  - *Tests* for changes to the Ultra Clear Coreunit tests or QA tests
+  - *Tests* for changes to the UltraClear Coreunit tests or QA tests
   - *Trivial* should **only** be used for PRs that do not change generated executable code.
 Notably, refactors (change of function arguments and code reorganization) and changes in behavior should **not** be marked as trivial.